The Puzzle of the Sleeper Cells

 Even more telling is the fact that ABC doesn't appear to have continued the debate format in its coverage of the 1972 conventions―at least, the movie doesn't mention any such thing.
 However, if there were such debates in subsequent convention coverage, they appear to have been more civil, because if they hadn't been I'm sure the movie would have mentioned it.
 So, the movie simply doesn't make a good case for the baneful influence of the spat between Buckley and Vidal.

 The movie does successfully put the near-fight in some context.
 The extent to which most people are familiar today with it is probably from short clips on YouTube, whereas the movie shows that Vidal had been needling Buckley from the very first debate.
 Moreover, it appears that Vidal had an intentional strategy to cause Buckley to lose his temper, which is an old debater's trick.
-Of course, Vidal's ad hominems in no way excuse Buckley's ad baculum even if it makes it more emotionally understandable.
+Of course, Vidal's ad hominems in no way excuse Buckley's ad baculum even if they make it more emotionally understandable.

 While I don't buy the notion that the kerfuffle between Buckley and Vidal is of great historical importance, it could serve as an example of what is wrong with so much of our current political debate.
 In Best of Enemies, the story of a series of debates becomes the history of the enmity between two men, together with the surrounding circumstances that led to their confrontation, as well as its repercussions on their lives.
-The political issues that Buckley and Vidal were supposed to be debating during those conventions is lost in this personal story, just as so much of our current "debates" are about personality, not politics.
+The political issues that Buckley and Vidal were supposed to be debating during those conventions are lost in this personal story, just as so much of our current "debates" are about personality, not politics.

 If anything approaching the Buckley-Vidal tiff were to occur in one of the current season's "debates" between presidential candidates, it would top the news the next day and be the main topic of conversation.
 Almost everyone in the country would hear about it and see short clips of the exchange, just as most people who have heard of the clash between Buckley and Vidal have only seen a brief clip of it.
 Despite its failure to make a case for their earth-shattering importance, I'm interested in the debates, and my greatest disappointment is how little of them you see.
 Few in today's audience know anything about the controversies of the political conventions of that year, and perhaps fewer care.
-But if you remove that, what's left?
+But if you remove all that, what's left?
 Just two now-dead guys insulting and threatening each other.
 Best of Enemies isn't an exposé of what's wrong with political argumentation today; it's an example of it.
 It exploits the very subject it is supposedly exposing.

 So what, if anything, can we learn from Best of Enemies that applies to our current political debates?
 For the reasons above, I don't think there's much to be learned from the movie itself, but it does draw our attention to a famous episode of incivility in debate, and perhaps it's a good opportunity to review why civility is an important value.